jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 Discussion:

-- simplest table we can start with
-- explain how table layout is done here
 - remind people how table view works

 ![](images/0.png)

 Next let's add the header.

-### Adding the table view header

-- There is lots of confusion around how to add a table view header ([link](https://stackoverflow.com/questions/16471846/is-it-possible-to-use-autolayout-with-uitableviews-tableheaderview))
+## Add Header View

-- The simplest, most reliable way is to create a complex, autolayout header is to:
+- The simplest way to add a header to a `UITableView` with Auto Layout is to:
- - Create a nib
+ - Create a class
- - Add it as a `tableHeaderView` to the table.
+ - Add it as a nib

+- Discussion: What is a nib?

 #### Create a class

+- Create a folder `Header`
 - Create a class `AccountSummaryHeaderView`

 **AccountSummaryHeaderView**